jeremiedecock/mrif/README.rst

 Bug reports
 ===========

-To search for bugs or report them, please use the SAp Data Pipeline Standalone Scripts Bug Tracker at:
+To search for bugs or report them, please use the MRIF Bug Tracker at:

     https://github.com/jeremiedecock/mrif/issues